 Washington, D.C.
+20549

+Form 10-K/A

-20549 Form 10-K/A (Amendment No. 1) URSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 201 14 or ☐ TRANSITION REPORT 1934 RT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number 000-28275 PFSWEB, INC. (Exact name of registrant as specified in its cha arter) (State or Delaware other jurisdiction of ation or organization) 75-2837058 (I.R.S.
-Employer Identification Number) um Drive, Allen, Texas rincipal executive offices) 75013 (Zip code) Registrant's telephone number, including area 972-881-2900 code: Securities registered pursuant to Section 12(b) of the e Act: None Securities registered pursuant to Section 12(g) of Common Stock, par value \$.001 per share Indicate by check mark if the e registrant is a well-known seasoned issuer, as defined in Rule 405 5 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the e registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ ther the registrant (1) has filed all reports required to be filed by Se for such shorter period that the registrant was required to file such Yes \boxtimes No \square required to be submitted and posted her the registrant has submitted electronically and posted on its conditional pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter to submit and post such files).
-Yes \boxtimes No \square sclosure of delinquent filers pursuant to Item 405 of Regulation S-l in definitive proxy or information statements incorporated by refer ther the registrant is a large accelerated filer, an accelerated filer or I filer", "accelerated filer" and "smaller reporting company" in Rul
+(Amendment No. 1) \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the fiscal year ended Decemb or er 31, 2015 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 000 -28275 PFSWEB, II (Exact name of registrant as specified Delaware (State or other jurisdiction of incorporation or organization) 75-2837058 (I.R.S.
+Employer Identification Number) 505 Millennium Drive, Allen, Texas (Address of principal executive offices) 75013 (Zip code) Registrant's telephone number, inclu 972-881-2900 ding area code: Securities registered pursuant to Section 12 2(b) of the Act: None Securities registered pursuant to Section Common Stock, par value \$.001 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by ding 12 months (or for such shorter period that the registrant was required to file such reports), Yes \boxtimes No \square · · · Indicate by checkmark whether the registrant has submitted electronically and posted on its of ited and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the red to submit and post such files).
+Yes \boxtimes No \square regist Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation rant's knowledge, in definitive proxy or information statements incorporated by reference in Pa "large Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the E 1 0 1 n of Large accelerated filer \Box Accelerated filer X Non-a accelerated filer \Box (Do not check if a Smaller reporting company) Smaller reporting company Indicated by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes Assoc The aggregate market value of the voting stock held by non-affiliates of the registrant as of Judicial of Securities Dealers Automated Quotation System) was \$187,952,050. une 30, 2015 (based on the closing price as reported by the National